Helping Students Attend College

 Repayment of Student Loans

 Besides the pressure of finding a job, college students also have to deal with the daunting task of repaying their federal student loans.
-The Student Aid website has helpful information for students seeking resources to institute payment plans, deferment of loans, consolidation of loans and much more.
+The Federal Student Aid website has helpful information for students seeking resources to institute payment plans, deferment of loans, consolidation of loans and much more.
 The website also has a tool where students can calculate the amount of interest they’ll have to pay on their loans each month.
 The Federal Student Loan website also has helpful information for students looking to apply for a loan and set up repayment plans.